COVID-19 Current Status / January 7, 2022 (A Letter to our Community)

 COVID-19 Vaccination Information

-Mary Rutan Hospital follows the Ohio Department of Health guidelines and is currently accepting requests for Covid-19 vaccines from those 12 years of age and older.
+Mary Rutan Hospital follows the Ohio Department of Health guidelines and is currently accepting requests for Covid-19 vaccines.
 If you are an area resident and meet this age guideline, please call 937-592-8805 to schedule.

 At this time, receiving a callback and securing an appointment should happen within days of calling our vaccination call center at 937-592-8805.
 We will continue to schedule appointments as vaccine delivery is confirmed.

 VACCINATION FORM (Please print, complete and bring to your scheduled appointment.)

 Patients and visitors must wear a mask or face covering at the hospital and all offsite locations.
 Mary Rutan Hospital is requesting that patients and visitors wear their own masks or face covering.
 If they do not have one, one will be provided for the duration of their visit.
 This is a strict policy that will not be modified unless medically indicated.

 Several additional safety measures have been implemented to protect patients and employees during the worldwide pandemic.
 These include enhanced and frequent sanitizing, social distancing, testing and telemedicine options.